tuxtrack/tuxtrack.github.io/_posts/2024-08-30-AbuseGraph.md

 - **File Handling**: The document is saved as a macro-enabled Word document (.doc), and the original .docx file is deleted after the operation.
 - **Resource Management**: COM objects are properly released.

 We have a last challenge to accomplish our goal.
-When a user sends a file in a chat, the regular behavior of the user is to click on the file link, and the teams will render the document on the browser.
-Running macros in Word on the browser is not possible because the browser version of Word, known as **Word for the Web** or **Word Online**, is designed to be lightweight and accessible across different platforms and devices.
-This design prioritizes simplicity, security, and cross-platform compatibility, which imposes certain limitations compared to the desktop version of Word.
+When a user sends a file in a chat, the user's regular behavior is to click on the file link, and the teams will render the document on the browser.
+Running macros in Word on the browser is impossible because the browser version of Word is designed to be lightweight and accessible across different platforms and devices.
 ### Extending the Social Engineering Capabilities

-In order to make the user download the file and run our macro, I used a method where I added a shape to cover the entire page and included some text to convince the user.
+To make the user download the file and run our macro, I used a method of adding a shape to cover the entire page and including some text to convince the user.

 ```Powershell
 # Create a new COM object to interact with Word